karakose77/complete-python-bootcamp-exercises-and-projects/README.md

 11. **"mk011-project_alarm_clock.ipynb"**: A simple clock where it plays a sound after X number of minutes/seconds or at a particular time.
 12. **"mk012-project_bin_dec_converter.ipynb"**: Converts a decimal number to binary and a binary number to decimal.
 13. **"mk013-project_change_return_program.ipynb"**: A simple change return function calculating the number of each bill and coin.
+14. **"mk014-project_coin_flip_simulation.ipynb"**: Simulates flipping a single coin any number of times the user decides.
+The code records the outcomes and returns the number of tails and heads.